jp1971/cpss/readme.txt

 This plugin works in tandem with Akismet to help ensure that the form is not used to send spam email.
 It utilizes standard browser validation to ensure that both the To Email Address and From Email Address fields are filled with a valid email address before submitting.

 Notes: The modal functionality is built using the Magnific Popup jQuery plugin by Dmitry Semenov.
-The form fields use standard Bootstrap 3 markup.

 == Installation ==